-DDOT also asserts that the Trestle has no independent utility outside a more extensive trail network.
-This is false!
-Rehabilitation of the Trestle alone would have "independent utility" and a "transportation use" since the structure's western end is near the tunnel underneath Canal Road and connects directly to the Capital Crescent Trail.
-Further, the Trestle's eastern end is directly adjacent to Georgetown University's "Library Walk" Trail and Prospect Street, which lead into the heart of Georgetown.
+Rehabilitation of the Trestle alone (i.e. not in connection with a larger trail project) would have "independent utility" and a "transportation use" since the structure's western end is near the tunnel that runs underneath Canal Road and connects directly to the Capital Crescent Trail and because the Trestle's eastern end is directly adjacent to Georgetown University's "Library Walk" Trail and Prospect Street which lead into the heart of Georgetown.
 Moreover, the Trestle would connect students, faculty, and hospital workers who live in the neighborhoods west of Georgetown directly to the University, hospital, and beyond.
-The transportation routes resulting from Trestle rehabilitation would also be significantly safer and more direct than attempting to navigate the narrow sidewalks on Canal Road.
+The transportation routes resulting from trestle rehabilitation would also be significantly safer and more direct than attempting to walk the narrow sidewalks on Canal Road.

-DCPL's most recent studies are attached.
-DDOT's earlier estimates included extensive trail work that wouldn't necessarily be required at this point, thus resulting in a lower rehabilitation cost for the Trestle.
+DCPL's most recent studies are attached, noting that DDOT's earlier estimates included extensive trail work that wouldn't necessarily be required at this point, thus resulting in a lower rehabilitation cost for the Trestle.
 Furthermore, rehabilitation of the Trestle could facilitate the expansion of existing trails in the future.

-The estimate (\$205,000) attached was prepared by two reputable DC-based architecture and engineering firms and shows that for less than the currently budgeted \$250,000 in FY2024, architectural and engineering services can be carried out through construction documents, resulting in a shovel-ready project within eight months.
-The remaining funds could be carried forward for construction management and added to the contractor's roughly \$3.9M restoration budget, which includes site work between Foxhall Road and the Georgetown University bus turnaround.
+The estimate (\$205,000) provided by BELL Architects and SGH attached to this testimony shows that for less than the currently budgeted \$250,000, architectural and engineering services can be carried out through construction documents, resulting in a shovel-ready project as early as the next fiscal year.
+The remaining funds could be carried forward for construction management and added to Consigli Construction Co., Inc's roughly \$3.9M restoration budget, which includes site work between Foxhall Road and the Georgetown University bus turnaround.

-More than 1400 petition signers and 400 letter writers have joined the preservation community, ANC 3D and 2E, Georgetown University students, and many neighborhood residents to support accepting and rehabilitating the Trestle.

-Experts agree that the structure is demonstrably repairable and can be rehabilitated into a safe and sustainable pedestrian and cycling path that will connect communities, provide an alternative to the dangerous conditions of Canal Road, and preserve the last surviving historic trolley trestle in the District of Columbia.
+Acquisition and rehabilitation of the Trestle is supported by DCPL, ANC 3D and 2E, Georgetown University Students, and many neighborhood residents.
+Saving the Trestle has citywide and regional support, as shown by the nearly 1400 signatures on the attached petition.
+Experts agree that the structure is demonstrably repairable and can be rehabilitated into a safe and sustainable pedestrian and cycling path that will connect communities, provide an alternative to the dangerous conditions of canal road, and preserve the last surviving historic trolley trestle in the District of Columbia.
 The only thing standing in the way of this project moving forward is DDOT.